asdfgfagwerw/GitHubExplorer/GithubExplorer/ReadMe.md

 I've seperated my packaged by feature (all the classes related to one feature are in the same package).
 This allows easier extraction and modularization of code.
 The visibility of fields and methods are kept to the lowest possible one.
 Many fields and methods are package-private as they are exposed to in the package, but need not be exposed to the whole app (by using public)

-I've used descriptive names for fields and methods and kept the methods small as much as possible.